Map-A-Droid/MAD-docs/async_quick_faq.rst

 - Step 9: Install new requirmements in python3.9 (`virtualenv </en/async/installation/manual/#virtual-environment>`_)
 - Step 10: Start ``start.py`` via python3.9 venv manually (not crontab, systemd, supervisor or any type of script) - just for first time to see if there are any errors/problems and to make sure you will see everything.
 - Step 11: If everything working go to **Pogo Auth** in MADmin and edit level of your accounts to real level (so 30+)
-- Step 12: Password protect MADMin if not running via VPN/LAN `MADmin password/login`_
+- Step 12: Password protect MADmin if not running via VPN/LAN `MADmin password/login`_
 - Step 13: Update PD and RGC on all devices - ``async`` have dedicated version of those programs.
-You can do it via Wizzard/MADMin Packages (if ATV), Jobs, manually - whatever you like more. `Links to apks <https://github.com/Map-A-Droid/MAD/blob/async/mapadroid/utils/global_variables.py#L6>`_
+You can do it via Wizzard/MADmin Packages (if ATV), Jobs, manually - whatever you like more. `Links to apks <https://github.com/Map-A-Droid/MAD/blob/async/mapadroid/utils/global_variables.py#L6>`_
+- Step 14: Make sure ``screendetection`` is set to ``True`` in every Devices settings in MADmin (and in Shared settings/settings pools if using).
+Crucial for PTC/Google login process.

 Multiply MITM RECEIVERS